isblab/website/Opportunities/index.md

 <!-- No open positions currently.
 <br><br>
-**Interns**: Positions are currently filled and we are unable to reply to individual emails.<br><br> --> **Summer internships** : Positions for 2026 are filled.
+**Interns**: Positions are currently filled and we are unable to reply to individual emails.<br><br> --> Email Shruthi with your CV, Github account, and a short statement expressing why you want to train with us.

+**Summer internships** : Positions for 2026 are filled.